harvesthq/platform/README.md

   maxlength of 255)
 - **name (string)**: the name of the item.
 Can be any string (with a maxlength of 255)

+### Styling

+By default, the platform will automatically style the `.harvest-timer` div, but if configured to skip that step, you can supply your own CSS.

+Applying any CSS styling directly to the `.harvest-timer` elements works.
+That will style the timer in its default, non-running state.

+The `.harvest-timer` div will have an additional class of `.running` if a running timer is found that matches that specific timer.

+_Note: if the platform isn't configured to skip styling, all `.harvest-timer` elements will have the additional class `.styled`._

 ## Events